terraform-ibm-modules/stack-ibm-core-security-services/reference-architectures/reference-architecture-css.md

 {{site.data.keyword.keymanagementserviceshort}}: This service provides a secure and scalable way to manage encryption keys for your cloud applications.
 It ensures that sensitive data is protected by managing and safeguarding cryptographic keys, facilitating compliance with industry standards and regulatory requirements.

 {{site.data.keyword.secrets-manager_short}}: This service helps in securely storing and managing sensitive information such as API keys, credentials, and certificates.
 By centralizing secret management, it reduces the risk of exposure and simplifies the process of accessing and rotating secrets, thereby enhancing the security posture.

-{{site.data.keyword.compliance_short}}: This platform offers a comprehensive suite of tools to assess, monitor, and maintain the security and compliance of your cloud environment.
-It provides insights and controls to help organizations meet regulatory requirements, adhere to best practices, and protect against threats.

 {{site.data.keyword.sysdigsecure_full_notm}}: This service offers features to protect workloads, get deep cloud and container visibility, posture management (compliance, benchmarks, CIEM), vulnerability scanning, forensics, and threat detection and blocking.